API Documentation

 Whether the value should be always set to the specified value.

-, the program will not inherit the value of the variable
+If set to true, the program will not inherit the value of the variable

 if it's already present in the environment.